Instituto Pedro Nunes

 The University of Innsbruck - AAL Competence Network

 The long-time scientific employees at the Department of Strategic Management Marketing and Tourism, University of Innsbruck, provide competence in the field of AAL and possess a meaningful network with relevant stakeholders.
-They will exhibiting examples of two AAL JP projects, gAALaxy and FairCare, the yearly AAL summit SMARTER LIVES, which they established in 2015 and the online catalogue AAL-products.com, which is using the categorisation approach tAALxonomy.
+They will present two AAL JP projects “gAALaxy” and “FairCare”, the yearly AAL summit SMARTER LIVES, which they established in 2015 and the online catalogue AAL-products.com, which is using the categorisation approach tAALxonomy.

 The ActiveAdvice project aims to create an active advising and decision-support network across Europe web and mobile based for older adults, relatives as well as professionals.
 This is supported by a comprehensive ICT-based environment, presenting a broad state-of-the art collection on available AAL services and technologies offered at regional, national and international levels, which are stored in an Intelligent AAL Product & Service Cloud.

 Fraunhofer Portugal AICOS focuses its activity on AAL and on ICT for Developing Countries and uses it expertise in human-computer interaction, information processing and autonomic computing to enhance people’s access to intuitive ICT solutions and, with it, their living standards.
 The living lab approach and extensive research delivers solutions that are co-created with end-users to act as 'companions' for people's everyday lives - ‘remarkable technology, easy to use’.